GunnerLab/mcce4_tutorial/docs/guide/topology.md

 - CONFORMER: Parameter stubs

-## ✏️ Step 3: Fill charges for the template for the new .ftpl (an MCCE topology file) for the unsupported molecule
+## ✏️ 3: Fill charges for the template for the new .ftpl (an MCCE topology file) for the unsupported molecule
 For this tutorial, we will fill in the respective conformer charges using chargesets generated with __Schrödinger__ suite software for ```EMH.ftpl```
 .